 Taking in the first signs of spring on a picnic in New York's Adirondack Mountains

-Spring is busting out all over in the northern hemisphere.
-Here in Mexico City, the jacarandas are in their full purple splendor.
-Farther north in the Adirondack Mountains of New York, early spring is when different seasons mix and sometimes collide.
-Here's NPR's Brian Mann and North Country Public Radio's David Sommerstein with an audio postcard that proves it.
+Spring is busting out all over in the Northern Hemisphere, and in the Adirondack Mountains of New York, early spring is when different seasons mix and sometimes collide.
+NPR's Brian Mann and North Country Public Radio's David Sommerstein found some bright sun and some old snow.

 (SOUNDBITE OF FOOTSTEPS CRUNCHING)